JoseAngelManeiro/BusSantiago/README.md

 The [ViewModel][viewmodel] is the fundamental piece of the [MVVM pattern][mvvm-pattern].
 It exposes [LiveData][livedata] objects, which are **lifecycle-aware**, and thanks to this it can protect the state of the information in situations such as changing the orientation of the screen.

-On the other hand, the management of asynchrony is done through an instance of [InteractorExecutor][executor], which is responsible for launching the execution of Interactors.
+On the other hand, the management of asynchrony is done through an instance of [InteractorExecutor][executor], which is responsible for handling the scope of the ViewModels and using **coroutines** to execute the Interactors.

 #### Fragment